bjerkio/gke-semantic-release/README.md

 # Contribute

-We are very much open to changes this this image.
+We are very much open to changes on this image.
 Opinions are welcome as issues (please tag them, that helps).
 Please open PRs or get in touch!

 ## License